jblaplace/aws-account-org-reference-validator/README.md

 # aws-account-org-reference-validator
-In the context of moving one account from one AWS Organization to another; this tool helps identify which resource in the current account reference PrincipalOrg (ID or Paths).
+In the context of moving one account from one AWS Organization to another; this tool helps identify which resources in the current account reference the current Organization through PrincipalOrg (ID or Paths).